David-Desmaisons/MovieExplorer/README.md

 The web-application is a Single Page Application implemented in vue.js.

 The back-end API is a REST-API implemented in ASP.Net Core.
+It is decomposed in two assembly:
+- the Site is responsible for exposing the API
+- Services exposes the access to the Movie DataBase API through interface for better decoupling.

+No caching strategy is currently implemented.

 ## Assumptions (if any)